 Kees Waaldijk, McDonald/Wright Chair of Law & Visiting Professor of Law

-Waaldijk is a founding member of the International Lesbian and Gay Law Association and of the European Commission on Sexual Orientation Law.
-From 2002 to 2004 he coordinated the European Group of Experts on Combating Sexual Orientation Discrimination, which reported to the Commission of the European Communities, about the implementation of the Employment Equality Directive.
+Waaldijk is a founding member of the European Commission on Sexual Orientation Law.
+He was in charge of a study for the European Union on legislation prohibiting sexual orientation discrimination in employment (2002-2004), which led to the book Sexual Orientation Discrimination in the European Union: National Laws and the Employment Equality Directive (co-authored with Matteo Bonini-Baraldi).
 In 2009 Kees was shortlisted for the Dutch Government’s bi-annual prize for LGBT emancipation.

 With funding from the European Union (FP7), he is now in charge of a comparative research project on the legal content of family formats available to same-sex and/or different-sex couples.
 And since 2011 he is an adviser to the annual report on State-Sponsored Homophobia of the International Lesbian Gay Bisexual Trans and Intersex Association.

 His work has not only been published in English and Dutch, but also in French, Spanish, Italian, Czech, Chinese and Vietnamese.
 His publications include articles on the opening up of marriage and on the gradual legal recognition of homosexual orientation in international and comparative law, and books on European sexual orientation law.
 Most recently he published The Right to Relate – A lecture on the Importance of “Orientation” in Comparative Sexual Orientation Law (24 Duke Journal of Comparative & International Law 161-199 (2013), also published in Vietnamese.